ISLANDS, BEACHES & LEMURS

 There are plenty of budget and camping opportunities in or near all of the destinations mentioned above.
 It is advisable to travel in Madagascar with a reputable company, but it is possible to hire a car to drive between the various attractions.
 However, the roads are bad, particularly during the wet season, and a 4 x 4 is essential.
 That said, road travel is fascinating and often accompanied by the glorious scent of roadside-roasted cashew nuts.

 Northern Madagascar is a fantastical land – a natural evolutionary playground and a human kaleidoscope of cultural influences.
 Remarkable, offbeat, and enticing, this magical island offers an intoxicating combination of unique wildlife viewing and magnificent scenery.
 There is far more to Madagascar than our four-part series could ever hope to convey, but there is no question that it is a country with something to offer everyone.
-Our travel advisors are always on standby to help you plan the Madagascan holiday of your dreams.
+Our travel consultants are always on standby to help you plan the Madagascan holiday of your dreams.

 Ken Behrens is a birder, naturalist, consultant, guide, and photographer, who is based in Madagascar.
 He is the co-author of several books, including Wildlife of Madagascar.
 His work can be seen at ken-behrens.com